 Introduction

 Official educational documents often reflect an agglomeration of political intentions at a given time and may change in light of educational policy changes (Akker, Fasoglio, & Mulder 2011; Schmidt, McKnight, Valverde, G., Houang, & Wiley 1997; Priestley & Biesta 2013; Dolin & Evans 2018).
 The wording of particular curriculums can influence the perceived possibilities for teachers in implementing new curriculums.
 For example, Evans & Dolin (2018) found that many science teachers had little experience with reading official documents and therefore did not see how different notions of scientific literacy were emphasised on these documents.
-They found that a conceptual network tool – a tool which relied on linguistic networks (Mehler, Lücking, Banisch, Blanchard, & Job 2016, Bruun, Dolin, & Evans 2009) – could alleviate teachers’ experiences by highlighting important themes and “less apparent interrelationships and relative emphases of various aspects of […] scientific literacy” (Evans & Dolin 2018).
-Their tool represented words and connections between words in official conceptualisations of scientific literacy.
-Their tool specifically addressed themes and patterns in the intended outcomes for scientific literacy in different European countries in order to implement and realise these intentions in teaching.
+They found that a conceptual network tool – a tool which relied on linguistic networks (Mehler, Lücking, Banisch, Blanchard, & Job 2016, Bruun, Dolin, & Evans 2009) – could alleviate teachers’ negative experiences by highlighting important themes and “less apparent interrelationships and relative emphases of various aspects of […] scientific literacy” (Evans & Dolin 2018).
+The conceptual network tool presented by Evans & Dolin represented words and connections between words in official conceptualisations of scientific literacy.
+The goal was to help teachers identify themes and patterns in the intended outcomes for scientific literacy in different European countries in order to implement and realise these intentions in teaching.
 Their work highlights that even if curriculum texts can be seen to include specific intentions, teachers may not acknowledge or even be aware of these intentions.
 This may in part be because of a persistence of earlier developed practices (e.g. Akker et al. 2010, Verbiest & Erculj 2005) but can be alleviated by working to achieve a deeper understanding of themes in curriculums.

 In general, analysing themes that emerge in official documents may play an important role in understanding the interplay between intentions, implementation and attainment of teaching.
 Akker et al. (2010) develops a framework, which they use as a basis for addressing overarching questions about how student learning is envisioned.
 The framework addresses ten components: rationale, aims & objective, content, learning activities, teacher role, grouping (of students), location, time, and assessment.
 We argue that in addressing such components, a variety of themes might emerge in curriculums over time that could be seen to reflect different stakeholders’ emphases and perhaps conflicts between different views.
-Inspired by Akker et al (2010), we argue that intentions, implementation, and (observed student) attainment may influence each other over time.
-Thus, teacher implementation may not reflect intentions in a curriculum (as stated by Akker et al 2010).
+Inspired by Akker et al. (2010), we argue that intentions, implementation, and (observed student) attainment may influence each other over time.
+Thus, teacher implementation may not reflect intentions in a curriculum (as stated by Akker et al. 2010).
 This might be ignored, be addressed in teacher professional development, or lead to a change of wording in the curriculum.
 Likewise, observations about student attainment might influence curriculum development to change standards or suggestions for pedagogy.
 In this paper, we show examples of such emerging and developing themes as they appear through the lens of a newly developed network analytical method (Bruun, Lindahl, & Linder 2019).

 As an illustrative example, we use different versions of the official curriculum for a Danish integrated science course.
 Our aim is both to summarise emerging themes, to visualise connections between themes and development of themes through time.